Annual statement - 2020

 Annual Governance Statement for the governing body of Whitley and Eggborough Community Primary School

-The governing body is the strategic leader of our school with a vital role to play in making sure every child gets the best possible education.
+The governing body is the strategic lead of our school with a vital role to play in making sure every child gets the best possible education.

 This is undertaken through a strong focus on three core functions: